gjadick/gjadick.github.io/index.md

 published: true
 ---

 Hello!
 I’m Gia Jadick.
-I am a Ph.D. student at the University of Chicago, where I research advanced CT imaging methods in the lab of Patrick La Rivière.
-I am currently working on a few spectral CT projects, one on MV-kV dual energy CT imaging, and another on cardiac CT imaging.
-In the past, I have worked on realistic simulation of CT imaging and CT reconstruction algorithms.
+I am an NSF Graduate Research Fellow and Ph.D. student at the University of Chicago, where I research multi-energy CT imaging in the lab of Patrick La Rivière.
+I am currently working on a few projects:

+1. MV-kV dual-energy CT for imaging in radiation therapy
+2. Multi-material triplet decomposition for cardiac CT imaging
+3. X-ray phase contrast for soft tissue imaging

+In the past, I have worked on CT simulation and CT reconstruction algorithms.
 I completed my undergraduate studies in Physics and Political Science at Duke University, where I conducted research in biophysics and acoustics of music.
+I also spent a gap year at Duke working with Ehsan Samei and Ehsan Abadi in RAI Labs, where I helped develop DukeSim, a realistic CT simulator that uses a hybrid of raytracing and Monte Carlo methods.

 In addition to research, I am passionate about community outreach, and I enjoy developing new medical physics demos for our graduate program to present at different events.
-As part of my teaching and outreach activities, I've also created a few simulation-based demos and interactive Jupyter Notebooks, which are all on my GitHub.
+As part of my teaching and outreach activities, I've also created a few simulation-based demos and interactive Jupyter Notebooks, which are all on
+[my GitHub](https://github.com/gjadick).
 In my free time, I am an avid sci-fi reader, and I play alto saxophone in the UofC jazz ensemble.

 Skills
 -------